 Wilkinson Elementary and Conroe ISD have a viable and rigorous district curriculum tightly aligned to our state standards, the TEKS.
 Campus and district leadership will work with classroom teachers to ensure the alignment of TEKS to our instructional strategies.
-All curriculum documents are linked in our campus One Note Notebook where teachers enter their lesson plans.
-Teachers include the objective being taught, the activity, and the tool being used for formative assessments to measure the objective.
+All curriculum documents are linked in our campus Wilkinson Way Website and the campus Google share drive where teachers enter their lesson plans.
+Teachers include the objective being taught, the activity, differentiated small group instruction, and the tool being used for formative assessments to measure the objective.

-We meet in Professional Learning Communities after each common assessment (Math: 3-4th grade and Reading: 3-4th grade) to discuss our progress toward our SMART goals (lowest scoring objectives).
+We meet in Professional Learning Communities after each common assessment (Math: 3-4th grade and Reading: 3-4th grade) to discuss our progress toward our goals with a focus on the grade level high leverage TEKS.
 We create formative assessments in all grade levels that drive our instruction and drive our small group lesson planning.
-During the PLC's we also research different ways to differentiate our instruction to meet the needs of our diverse learners.
-We will monitor the Economically Disadvantaged and LEP sub groups during the 2022-23 school year.
+During PLCs, we also research different ways to differentiate our instruction to meet the needs of our diverse learners.
+We will identify and monitor the high focus groups in 3rd and 4th grade math and ELA during the 2023-24 school year.
+This includes our Special Education, our Economically Disadvantaged, and our Emergent Bilingual student groups.

-On the 2022 STAAR, the following scores for all grades show the percentage for Meets/Masters:
+On the 2023 STAAR Assessment, the following scores for all grades show the percentage achieving the Meets level or above:

-All Subjects 52% (increased by 12%)
+All Subjects - 59% (increased by 7%)

-Reading 54% (increased 9%)
+Reading - 56% (increased 2%)

-Math 50% (increased by 10%)
+Math - 61% (increased by 11%)

-Looking into our sub groups, there are 3 main groups that typically struggle.
-Below are some key data points from our economically disadvantaged group, our special education group, and our ESL students.
-The following scores represent our current reality from 2022 STAAR.
-This data represents the percentage of students for each sub group that were at the Meets and Masters level for each grade level and subject.
+Looking into our data, there are 3 main student groups that typically struggle.
+Below are some key data points from our high focus groups.
+The following scores represent our current reality from the 2023 STAAR Assessments for these students.
+This data represents the percentage of students for each sub group that achieved the Meets level or above for each grade level and subject.